NeoGalaxy/WaterGun/README.md

 # INF432 Project : Water Fun grid solver

+### Dependencies

+This project has been developed using Python 3.6.9, and might be incompatible with older versions than Python 3.6.
+Contact us if you need compatibility to a certain version.
+It also uses the module [pycosat](https://pypi.org/project/pycosat/), be sure to install it using `pip3 install pycosat` (or maybe `pip install pycosat`) before using this project.
+(Other dependencies : io, warnings, itertools, json, os, subprocess.
+Theses modules are normally built-in.)

 ## Organization

 The Grid solver is implemented in the directory [`/Classes`](https://github.com/NeoGalaxy/INF432/tree/master/Classes), see [`/Classes/README.md`](https://github.com/NeoGalaxy/INF432/tree/master/Classes/README.md) to know more.

-The directory [`/Grids`](https://github.com/NeoGalaxy/INF432/tree/master/Grids) is meant to contain the different grids to use as input, and their solutions.
+The directory [`/Grids`](https://github.com/NeoGalaxy/INF432/tree/master/Grids) is meant to contain the different [grids to use as input](https://github.com/NeoGalaxy/INF432/tree/master/Grids/Probs), and [their solutions](https://github.com/NeoGalaxy/INF432/tree/master/Grids/Solutions).

 The directory [`/Outputs`](https://github.com/NeoGalaxy/INF432/tree/master/Outputs) is meant to contain the svg files produced by the solver.
 Indeed, the solver can produce a SVG file (or a svg formatted string) to represent a grid or a grid's solution.